 How to Edit the Hosts File?

 You can edit the hosts text file, located at /etc/hosts only as a superuser.
 You will first have to open it in text editors such as VI editor, Nano editor or gedit, etc. in the Debian terminal.
-Then, you will then make the required changes and save the file in order for these changes to take effect.
+Then, you will then make the required changes and save the file for these changes to take effect.